h74zhou/full-stack-image-repo/README.md

 #### Creating a post

-Once a user has logged in, they can begin to create a post by filling out the form's information.
-This includes uploading their image, giving the image a title and a message, and then pressing submit!
+Once a user has logged in, they can begin to create a post by pressing the submit button on the header.
+A pop-up modal should appear allowing the user to make a submission.
+All the user needs to do is upload their image, give the image a title and a message, and then press submit!

 ![submitPost](/images/submit.gif)

 Once they click submit, they should see their new post populated onto the repository.
 The images are displayed in card form, with the photo title, authour and description underneath it.
-Users can submit as many photos as they want, and the photos will be placed left to right (column alignment).

 <img src="/images/threeposts.png">